Sweeping Arrangements of Non-Piercing Curves in Plane: Alternate Proof of Snoeyink-Hershberger Result

-{\bf Case 2a.} {\em $C$ is a digon cell.} We assume without loss of generality that the cell $C_\alpha$ forms a digon cell in the modified arrangement.
+\hide{ We process $C_\alpha$ and $C_\beta$ independently.
+Let $C$ denote one of these regions.
+If $C$ is non-sweepable, we don't do anything.
+If $C$ is a digon cell not containing $P$, we throw away the corresponding curve ($\alpha$ or $\beta$).
+If $C$ is a triangle cell not containing $P$, we do a more elaborate modification of the arrangement described below.
+After $C_\alpha$ and $C_\beta$ are processed, we show that the resulting arrangement is a simpler non-sweepable arrangement which yields the desired contradiction. {\bf Case 2a.} {\em One of the cells $C_\alpha$ or $C_\beta$ is a digon cell, and the other is either a digon cell or a non-sweepable cell.} We assume without loss of generality that the cell $C_\alpha$ forms a digon cell in the modified arrangement.
 Then, the cell $D_u$ (in the original arrangement $\Gamma$) has the arc $[a_1, u]$ as one of its sides, and also has one side on $\gamma$.
 Since $\Gamma$ is non-sweepable, $D_u$ either contains $P$ or has at least 4 vertices, of which at least two are not on $\alpha$.
 Similarly $D_v$ either contains $P$ or has at least 4 vertices, of which at least two are not on $\alpha$.
-Now, consider the arrangement $\Gamma'=\Gamma\setminus\{\alpha\}$.
+Now, consider the arrangement $\Gamma'=\Gamma\,\setminus\,\{\alpha\}$.
 Then, the cell in $\Gamma'$ that contains the region corresponding to $C_{\alpha}$ either contains $P$ or has at least 4 vertices namely the vertices of $D_u$ and $D_v$ that are not on $\alpha$.
 Since $\Gamma'$ is simpler than $\Gamma$, it must be sweepable.
-Since no cell that has a side contributed by $\alpha$ is unchanged, it follows that $C_\beta$ is the only sweepable cell in $\Gamma'$.
+By the argument above, it follows that $C_\beta$ is the only sweepable cell in $\Gamma'$.
+By assumption, it must be a digon cell.
+Let $\Gamma''$ denote the arrangement obtained by removing $\beta$ from $\Gamma'$.
+Then, the cell $C''$ in $\Gamma''$ that contains the region corresponding to $C_\beta$ either has $\ge 4$ sides, or contains $P$.
+To see this note that if either $D_u$ or $D_v$ contain $P$ then $C''$ also contains $P$.
+If neither $D_u$ nor $D_v$ contain $P$, then both of them must have at least two vertices each that are not on either $\alpha$ or $\beta$ - these are also vertices of $C''$ implying that $C''$ has at least $4$ sides.
+Thus, $\Gamma''$ is a simpler non-sweepable arrangement than $\Gamma$, contradicting our assumptions.
+See Figure~\ref{fig:}. } \hide{ Then, the arc $[b_1, u]$ is a side of the cell $D_u$ in $\Gamma$.
+Similarly, the arc $[b_2,v]$ is a side of the cell $D_v$ in $\Gamma$.
+Since $\Gamma$ was a non-sweepable arrangement, then $D_u$ and $D_v$ each have at least two vertices not defined by $\alpha$ or $\beta$.
+Then, the arrangement $\Gamma''=\Gamma'\,\setminus\,\{\beta\}$ must be non-sweepable, as the cell in $\Gamma''$ containing the region defined by $C_\beta$ has at least 4 sides.
+No other cells in the arrangement have been modified.
+Therefore, $\Gamma''$ is a simpler non-sweepable arrangement, a contradiction.
+Therefore, $C_\beta$ must be a triangle cell in $\Gamma'$ contradicting our assumption. }